Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Simulation Studies

 The right plot of Figure~\ref{fig:interaction} shows how the power of the tests change as one varies the number of non-zero interaction effects.
 The size of interaction effects is fixed to $0.06$, around half the size of the main effect.
 We find that as expected, the CRT becomes more powerful than the AMCE-based test as the number of interaction increases.
 For example, when there are twelve interactions the CRT is approximately 10 percentage points more powerful than the AMCE-based test.
 Even when there is no interaction effect at all, the loss of statistical power is minimal.
 Appendix~\ref{appendix:constraint_TS} presents additional simulation results, showing that the use of no profile order constraints given in Equation~\eqref{eq:constraints} increases the power of test.
-Moreover, Appendix~\ref{appendix:dICRT} shows simulation results based on the computationally efficient d$_\text{I}$CRT test statistic.